Changes to tenancy laws

 A warrant of possession is also issued, which sets out the important dates and requirements for the Queensland Police Service to remove you if you do not vacate the premises in the required timeframe.
 The warrant of possession authorises the police to enter the rented premises and, using reasonable force where necessary, make tenants vacate the premises.

 While the warrant is in effect, the police may attend the property and give you a date by which you must vacate the premises, or they may require you to vacate the premises immediately.
-You will not be able to enter the premises after the warrant of possession has been executed as the locks will be changed.
+You will not be able to enter the premises after the warrant of possession has been executed.
 You may wish to contact your local police station for more information.
 A complete list of Queensland police stations is available at www.police.qld.gov.au/stations.

 If both parties in the dispute have made applications against each other, can I apply to have the application joined and heard together?